porsche-design-system/porsche-design-system/packages/components/src/components/content/accordion/accordion.examples.md

 `p-accordion` is a component which does not work by itself and needs to be controlled from the outside.
 This grants you flexible control over the `open` state.

-In order to get notified when the Accordion gets closed by clicking the `headline` you need to register an event listener for the `accordionChange` event which is emitted by `p-accordion`.
+In order to get notified when the Accordion gets closed by clicking the `heading` you need to register an event listener for the `accordionChange` event which is emitted by `p-accordion`.

 #### Vanilla JS